HoneyRoasted/Jype/README.md

 [Project Page](https://honeyroasted.github.io/jype/landing.html)

 Still heavily WIP.
-Currently missing type inference functionality.
+Inference rules are especially WIP, currently missing any lambda functionality, and there are likely bugs in other parts of the inference solver.

 # Jype
-Jype is a library providing a set of classes fully representing Java's type system, including its primitives, generics, and more.
+Jype is a library providing a set of classes fully representing Java's type system, including its primitives, generics, inference, and more.
 It is capable of generating signatures for these types, as well as testing assignability between types.

+## Components
+- [Jype Main](jype-main/README.md) - Main type system API
+- [Jype Stub](jype-stub/README.md) - Utility for writing type system components and tests in YAML

 ## Building
 Jype may be built using jitpack: